Bulk-to-bulk photon propagator in AdS: Position space propagator in covariant gauge

 The defining equations for the propagators are distributional and it is important to properly take this fact into account.
 In momentum space the problem reduces to a one-dimensional problem which can be solved using familiar methods (as described earlier).
 In position space the proper way to process distributional equations is to multiply them with suitable test functions and integrate.
 This approach will be discussed in detail in \cite{BIStoappear}.
 An alternative approach is to note that the delta-function has a support at coincident points and this is a short-distance effect.
 As such, the behaviour of the propagator close to the coincident limit should be that of the flat space propagator.
 We will thus start by solving the equations at non-coincident points, and then ensure that the delta-function constraints are satisfied by fixing the constants of integration such that the propagators approach the flat space expression at the coincident limit.

 There is a unique bi-scalar AdS invariant distance, which may be expressed in different ways.
 It is often useful to define the invariant distance $u(x_1,x_2)$ as

-where we use Poincar\'{e} corrdinates.
+where we use Poincare coordinates.
 From this the chordal distance, $\xi(x_1,x_2)$ (not to be confused with the gauge fixing parameter\footnote{It should hopefully be clear from the context what $\xi$ represents below.
 The only places where we use $\xi$ as the chordal distance instead of the gauge fixing parameter in the rest of the paper are in equation (\ref{propagator in xi basis}) where we write the gauge field propagator using the chordal distance as the independent variable and in appendix \ref{appendix position space formulas}.}), can be defined as

 and the geodesic distance, $\mu(x_1,x_2)$, can be subsequently written as

 The geodesic distance $\mu$ and $u$ are related by

 We include in appendix \ref{appendix position space formulas} some useful formulas involving derivatives of these biscalars.